 Plant & Machinery

-Pump station Design
+Pump Station Design

-Pump station number 4 from 1903 has originally been designed and built by C.Y.
-O’Connor.
+Pump station number 4 was designed and built by C.Y.
+O’Connor in 1903.
 It’s a testament to the quality and dedication put forth by the early pioneers of the Western Australian desert.
-Restoration plans of WaterCorp allow for the change of function required for this plan.
+Restoration guidelines from Water Corporation WA allow for the change of function as required for this plan.

-The two other spaces are just as high, but smaller.
-The middle one is an awkwardly narrow corridor not more than 2 meters wide and 14 meters long.
+The two other spaces are just as high but have a smaller footprint.
+The middle space is an awkwardly narrow corridor, not more than 2 meters wide and 14 meters long.
 This area will contain some of the bathrooms for the factory and café.

-We see a bright future for ecology driven economies, systems design and the inclusion of social aspects within development processes.
+We see a bright future for ecology-driven economies, systems design, and the inclusion of social aspects within development processes.
 By documenting this project extensively, we hope you've been able to travel with us on this remarkable experience.